 - there is damage to the property

-Where the full bond amount is not returned automatically to the Department of Health and Human Services it is encouraged that applicants agree, on request, to repay any balance retained by a landlord to the Department of Health and Human Services.
+Where the full bond amount is not returned automatically to the Department of Health and Human Services it is encouraged that applicants agree, on request, to repay any balance retained by a residential rental provider to the Department of Health and Human Services.

 Exemptions to repayment of outstanding bond loan